yohset95/Coursera_MLRegression/README.md

 ![](https://drive.google.com/uc?export=view&id=1fwDfLLnJPJt7G4t9wuWSp9xGTAHNkU7X) </br>

-* Because the p-value equals to 0, which rejects the null hypothesis (p-value=0<0.05=alpha), our target variable (Price) is not normally distributed.
+* Because the p-value equals to 0, which rejects the null hypothesis (p-value=0<0.05=alpha), our target variable (Price) is not normally distributed
-* Finally, the target variable will be transfromed using Box Cox Transformation.
+* Finally, the target variable will be transfromed using Box Cox Transformation
-* However, the result from non Box Cox Transformation is still conducted in order to compare between the Box Cox Transformation.
+* However, the result from non Box Cox Transformation is still conducted in order to compare between the Box Cox Transformation
-* The model with the best result will be chosen for the next stage of further regression models.
+* The model with the best result will be chosen for the next stage of further regression models

 ## Get Insights
 ### How is the price affected when tickets are bought in just 1 or 2 days before departure?